-Our Volunteer Program has a diverse complement of volunteer staff and provides unique opportunities for applicants that are at least 15-years of age, with Grade 9 Science.
-Volunteer staff are requested to commit to one, 3-4 hour shift per week over a period of three months, or the equivalent of 40 hours.
+Our Volunteer Program has a diverse complement of volunteer team members and provides unique opportunities for applicants that are at least 15-years of age, with completion of Grade 9 Science.
+Volunteer team members are requested to commit to one, 3-4 hour shift per week over a period of three months, or the equivalent of 40 hour of volunteer service.
+Intake occurs three to four times per year based the following schedule:

 Volunteer Positions